USS Boxer (LHD-4): Anti-Piracy Task Force

-2010–present
+2010–2020

 The ship, with the 13th Marine Expeditionary Unit, departed San Diego on 22 February 2011 for a seven-month deployment in the Pacific and Indian Oceans.
 Accompanying the ship on the deployment were USS Green Bay and USS Comstock.

 On 6 May 2016, it was reported that the U.S. staged Boxer, supported by the destroyers Gravely and Gonzalez off the coast of Yemen with 2,000 to 4,500 U.S. Marines of the 13th MEU in the flotilla to provide support to coalition forces in Yemen fighting AQAP militants.
 On 16 June 2016, Boxer, supported by amphibious warfare ships New Orleans and Harpers Ferry took part in Operation Inherent Resolve; AV-8BII Harriers of the 13th MEU flying off the ship began airstrikes against ISIL in Iraq and Syria, making it the first time the U.S. Navy used ship-based aircraft from both the Mediterranean and the Persian Gulf at the same time during the Operation (aircraft from the aircraft carrier Harry S. Truman began airstrikes on ISIL targets from the Mediterranean on 3 June).

 On 18 July 2019, President Donald Trump stated that the ship shot down and destroyed an Iranian drone over the Strait of Hormuz.
 According to a statement by the President, the drone was downed after "ignoring multiple stand down calls."
 Iranian officials rejected Trump's statement on downing an Iranian drone and the IRGC released a video and claimed it was monitoring the ship and some other American military vessels including USS Harpers Ferry, USS John P. Murtha, USS Bainbridge and USS McFaul by the drone on the morning of 18 July.

 On 15 March 2020, it was reported that a sailor aboard, two days prior, had tested presumptive positive for SARS-CoV-2, the virus at the heart of the COVID-19 pandemic, marking the first case of a coronavirus case aboard an American warship.
 The sailor subsequently quarantined at home.
 A second sailor tested positive on 17 March 2020 and also quarantined at home.

+Modernization and maintenance

-On 7 April 2020, it was reported that BAE systems had been awarded a contract from the US Navy to perform extensive modernisation and maintenance to the USS Boxer, with work scheduled to commence in June 2020, and complete in around 18 months' time in December 2021.
-Notably, as a part of this work, the USS Boxer will be updated to be able to operate with the F-35 Joint Strike Fighter.
+On 7 April 2020, it was reported that BAE systems had been awarded a contract from the US Navy to perform extensive modernization and maintenance to the USS Boxer, with work scheduled to commence in June 2020, and complete in around 18 months' time in December 2021.
+Notably, as a part of this work, the USS Boxer was updated to be able to operate with the F-35 Joint Strike Fighter.
+As of 21 July 2023, ongoing maintenance issues have prevented the ship from returning to sea.
+As of 25 March 2024, the Boxer was seen departing San Diego, California.
+The ship returned to San Diego ten days later due to mechanical problems.